iits-consulting/action-get-project-metadata/README.md

-# Action pull request another repository
+# Action get metadata from any repository
 This GitHub Action grabs project metadata

 ## Example Workflow